YOUR RIGHTS WHEN DEALING WITH BAILIFFS AND DEBT COLLECTORS

 If you have a grievance with the treatment you are receiving from your creditors, you may be able to make a complaint to the Financial Ombudsman Service (FOS) about their behaviour whilst dealing with your account.
 Before you take your case to the Ombudsman, you should first attempt to use the creditors’ own complaints procedures.
 If you feel that you have cause for complaint but would like further advice first, you might consider getting in touch with Consumer Direct.

 If you are being harassed by debt collection agencies you should call you Local Authority’s Trading Standards department, but if a debt collector is threatening you then you should call the police as this could constitute assault.

-If you have become involved with a loan shark or illegal moneylender and are subsequently feeling threatened, you can call or email special government 'Report a loan shark' teams to get you will receive specialist advice.
-IN England, Wales and Scotland these hotlines are open 24 hours a day.
+If you have become involved with a loan shark or illegal moneylender and are subsequently feeling threatened, you can call or email special government ‘Report a loan shark’ teams to receive specialist advice.
+In England, Wales and Scotland these hotlines are open 24 hours a day.